CurtisNewbie/Little-Tools-and-Projects/README.md

 This is a project for transferring files with Java.
 It only allows two terminal to communicate and share files at the same time (sender and receiver).
 It's working perfectly fine on my laptop (using localhost), however, as I am living in a student accommodation, it is rather difficult for me to connect between two devices as usual.

+<h3><a href="https://github.com/CurtisNewbie/Simple-Tools-and-Projects/tree/master/BouncingBall">BouncingBall Animation</a></h3>

+A simple animation of a ball bouncing in the window.
+It is implemented using Java and JavaFX.

 <h3><a href="https://github.com/CurtisNewbie/Little-Tools-and-Projects/tree/master/BreakLine">BreakLine</a></h3>

 It reads file from the given input path, removes all the linebreaks("\n"), creates new linebreaks based on the given configuration(number of characters per line), and then output the new content to the give output path.